-The Policy Division of Frank Porter Graham Child Development Institute (FPG) uses the Institute’s research, implementation, and technical assistance capacities to inform and support policymakers.
+At FPG, we are committed to closing the research to practice gap, achieving broader population benefits, and equipping policymakers with research-supported evidence.
+We do this by using the Institute’s research, implementation, and technical assistance capacities to inform and support policymakers.
 It is imperative that we promote effective service systems to achieve optimal child development, family, and community outcomes through research-informed policies.
-Our policy division is committed to closing the research to practice gap, achieving broader population benefits, and equipping policymakers with research-supported evidence.
-FPG has a strong history of achieving results through contributing to the development of policies, programs, and initiatives for young children at federal, state, and local levels.
+We're proud that FPG has a strong history of achieving results through contributing to the development of policies, programs, and initiatives for young children at federal, state, and local levels.

 Key Activities